adnammit/media-client/README.md

 * implement or remove poster preview
 * do real authentication
 * import/export option
-* check out [this api](https://rapidapi.com/movie-of-the-night-movie-of-the-night-default/api/streaming-availability) to supply streaming availability
-	- this uses MovieDB under the hood and exposes many of the same props so we could potentially use this instead. some missing/differences:
+* StreamingAvailabilityApi uses MovieDB under the hood and exposes many of the same props so we could potentially use this instead. some missing/differences:
 	* fewer genres
 	* rating is out of 100 maybe, not out of 10, and is slightly different...?
 	* tv has way more props in movieDb response
 * option to set your streaming services and highlight titles that are on them
 * look for cool stuff to do with [this](https://next.vuetifyjs.com/en/components/overlays/#advanced)
 * maybe look into [this](https://www.flaticon.com/animated-icons-most-downloaded) to spice things up